Phlow/feeling-responsive/pages/roadmap.md

 permalink: "/roadmap/"

 ---
-## Ideas and possible new features
+## Ideas and possible new features CBD

 {: .t30 }

 * Get rid of Backstretch.js and solve it with pure CSS